Building a RISC-V simulator in Rust - Part 1

 There are various strategies for implementing a instruction set simulator.
 A

-typical way is to use a giant switch case
+typical way is to use a giant switch case statement at its core.
+An

 instruction is fetched from a simulated memory, the opcode extracted, then the

-used to execute the instruction based upon it’s opcode.
+switch case used to execute the instruction based upon it’s opcode.
 In

 pseudo-C: